-LATN 306: Recommended prerequisite: LATN 202, 4 or more years of high school Latin, or consent of instructor; LATN 406: Required prerequisite: one LATN course at the 300-level or consent of instructor.
+LATN 306: Recommended prerequisite: LATN 202, 4 or more years of high school Latin, or permission of instructor; LATN 406: Required prerequisite: one LATN course at the 300-level or permission of instructor.

 In this course, students engage in the analysis and interpretation of Latin epistolary prose and poetry within its philological, historical, aesthetic, and cultural contexts and increase their ability to translate, parse and appreciate Latin literature.
 Students taking this course at the 400-level will be required to write a research paper in addition to completing the other assignments listed on the syllabus.
 While the content studied may vary based on the instructor's expertise, the course format and objectives will remain the same.
-This course is repeatable twice for a total of nine credit hours.
+This course is repeatable twice for a total of nine credits.

-Recommended prerequisite: LATN 202, 4 or more years of high school Latin, or consent of instructor.
+Recommended prerequisite: LATN 202, 4 or more years of high school Latin, or permission of the instructor.

 Topics vary, determined by the special interests and needs of students and the expertise of faculty.
+Although students may take this course multiple times, there is a maximum of 12 topics credit hours that may be presented for graduation.

-Recommended prerequisite: LATN 202, 4 or more years of high school Latin, or consent of instructor.
+Recommended prerequisite: LATN 202, 4 or more years of high school Latin, or permission of the instructor.

 Topics vary, determined by the special interests and needs of students and the expertise of faculty.
+Although students may take this course multiple times, there is a maximum of 12 topics credit hours that may be presented for graduation.